by ProcureDeskLast Updated : May-26-2019

 The time required for matching also depends on whether there is a 2-way or 3-way match process in place.
 If it is a 2-way match process, then the process is simpler.

-The cost for exception management
+The cost of exception management

-As per recent research by Ardent partners, 24% of A/P staff time is spent in resolving exceptions with the invoices.
+As per recent research by Ardent partners, 24% of A/P staff time is spent resolving exceptions with the invoices.

 Having an automated exception resolution process can help you drive down these costs.